remisiki/ClusterDE/articles/ClusterDE-PBMC.md

 ## Find DEGs using ClusterDE

 We can use `findMarkers()` to perform null-calibrated post-clustering differential expression.
-The result table is sorted by contrast scores.
+The result table is sorted by record (frequency) contrast scores.

 ``` r
 res <- ClusterDE::findMarkers(pbmc_sub, ident.1 = 2, ident.2 = 8)